chchen123/Weekly-Report/README.md

   Examines the Chi^2 histogram for Ar46’s position and energy MC fitting Proton classification using Jack's code; plotting of proton-like events
+* **Weekly Report 9/11**

+  Closely examines Jack's proton labels of run_0130 by plotting the histograms of fitting results (total events and proton events) using various methods